ENDE

 In perspective

-If someone read through every fake review Amazon removed in 2023 at one per minute, it would take over 320 years.
+If someone read every fake review Amazon and Google removed in 2024 at one per minute, non-stop, it would take nearly 1,000 years.

 How the number is calculated